HOMS-OSS/ruperf/docs/README.md

 `ruperf` was borne out of a desire to achieve three things:

-- Provide a well-documented, high-level, performance analysis tool that adds to the existing landscape by improving upon what current tools lack, and in some cases adding new features altogether.
+- Provide a well-documented, high-level, performance analysis tool that adds to the existing landscape by improving and expanding upon what current tools offer.

 - Leverage the safety of Rust and and it's module system for a secure and fine-grained approach to performance analysis.